brwnsugr/ruby_notification_work/README.md

 # ruby_notification_work(assignment)
-for Optimizing the Notifications for each users
+for Optimizing the Notifications for each user

 # Manual
 1. How to Run on CLI
-  - Located on Root Directory of this project, and put the .json file to run at the root dir as well. and type it as belows.
+  - From the Root Directory of this project, put a .json file to run and type the command below.
   ```bash
   $ pwd
   ~/ruby_notification_work   ####check if here's on Root dir on the project.